 How to prevent medication-related heat exhaustion and heat stroke

 There’s a lot to think about when you decide to venture outside in the heat, especially if you’re taking one of the medications listed above.
 However, summer safety can still be simple.
-With a few added precautions, you can enjoy the season:
+Enjoy the season, and tolerate the heat waves, with a few added precautions:

 - Take frequent breaks in the shade or in an air-conditioned place